Nina Lugovskaya: Arrest

-Marriage
+Marriage, Career and Death

 In Magadan, Nina married Victor L. Templin, an artist and fellow survivor of the GULAG.

-Career

-Nina worked as an artist in theaters at Magadan, Sterlitamak, in the Perm region.
+She worked as an artist in theaters at Magadan, Sterlitamak, in the Perm region.
 While decorating the Magadan theater, Nina met with painter Vasili Shukhayev, and began to consider herself his pupil.

 After 1957, Viktor and Nina lived in Vladimir, Russia.
 She was formally rehabilitated in 1963 after sending a personal appeal to Nikita Khrushchev, who overturned her conviction, citing "unproven accusations".
 She became a member of the Soviet Union of Artists in 1977 and held several solo exhibitions during the 1970s and 1980s, where her paintings were featured prominently in several buildings and the public library.
 Those who knew Nina and Viktor in their later years were unaware of their experiences in the GULAG.
 Both of them lived to witness the collapse of the Soviet Union in 1991.

-Death

 Nina Templina died on 27 December 1993 and was buried in the Ulybyshevo cemetery near Vladimir.